BenCh94/e_alpha_qanda/README.md

 ## Next steps (out of scope)
 1. Users should only be allowed to edit/delete their own questions and answers (add policies)
+2. Add factories for specs to avoid creating objects in tests
 3. Add upvoting functionality to show the most popular answer to a question